 The adjustment budget has been prepared in such a way that value for money and sustainability are key considerations.
 It is important to note that expenditure required to address the challenges facing the municipality and our communities will always exceed the available funding, hence difficult choices have been made in balancing expenditure against realistically anticipated revenue as stipulated in Section 18 of the MFMA.

 MID-YEAR BUDGET ASSESSMENT

-The following observations were made during the mid-year budget assessment report that was tabled before Council in January 2020 on the 24th of January 2020.
+The following observations were made during the mid-year budget assessment report that was tabled before Council at the beginning of February 2022.

 Operating Budget Revenue